 Additional Features - Audyssey Dynamic EQ:

-In addition to the automatic speaker setup system offerred by the Audyssey 2EQ feature, the Integra DTR-5.9 also incorporates the Audyssey Dynamic EQ feature.
+In addition to the automatic speaker setup system offered by the Audyssey 2EQ feature, the Integra DTR-5.9 also incorporates the Audyssey Dynamic EQ feature.
 Dynamic EQ allows for real-time frequency response compensation when the user changes volume settings, For more specifics on how Dynamic EQ works in relation to volume settings and room characteristics, and how this can benefit the user, check out the official Audyssey Dynamic EQ page

 Addtional Features - Custom Installation Compatbility: